dewitt/opensearch/README.md

 The most recent version of the specification is available at [OpenSearch/Specifications/1.1/Draft 5](docs/Specifications/OpenSearch/1.1/Draft%205.wiki).

+You can view the complete migrated content of the original opensearch.org website [here](docs/).

 # What is this repository?

 This respository is a port of the opensearch.org website.
 The original source content can be found in the [src/](src/) subdirectory, and the ported files can be found in the [docs/](docs/) subdirectory.